Buying an electric car on finance: A complete guide

 You may be able to get a 0% finance deal for a new electric car, but you should fully research the purchase first and make sure you understand the terms and conditions.

-While a 0% finance deal sounds like the ideal way to spread your payments, compare prices elsewhere to check the car price hasn’t been ‘marked up’ or there aren’t better deals available.
+While a 0% finance deal sounds like the ideal way to spread your payments, compare prices elsewhere to check if the car price hasn’t been ‘marked up’ or there aren’t better deals available.
 Also, take note of any other charges that might catch you out, such as excessively high fees for annual servicing.